miguelangelnieto/Face-Generation/README.md

 Part of the [**Deep Learning Nanodegree Program.**](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101)

-Used use generative adversarial networks to generate new images of faces.
+Used generative adversarial networks to generate new images of faces.

 - Generative Adversarial Networks
 - Numpy